tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 configure MAC parameters like type of MAC.

-The former, ``ns3::NqosWifiMacHelper``, supports creation of MAC instances that do not have 802.11e/WMM-style QoS support enabled.
+The former, ``ns3::NqosWifiMacHelper``, supports creation of MAC instances that do not have 802.11e/WMM-style QoS nor 802.11n-style High throughput (HT) support enabled.

-For example the following user code configures a non-QoS MAC that will be a non-AP STA in an infrastructure network where the AP has SSID ``ns-3-ssid``::
+For example the following user code configures a non-QoS and non-HT MAC that will be a non-AP STA in an infrastructure network where the AP has SSID ``ns-3-ssid``::